wjzhengsh/keymgmt/keyprotect_envelope.md

   </tr>
   <tr>
     <td>Confidentiality and integrity protection</td>
-    <td>{{site.data.keyword.keymanagementserviceshort}} uses the AES in Galois/Counter Mode (GCM) to create keys, and the AES in Synthetic Initialization Vector (SIV) mode to protect keys.
+    <td>{{site.data.keyword.keymanagementserviceshort}} uses the Advanced Encryption Standard (AES) algorithm in Galois/Counter Mode (GCM) to create and protect keys.
 When you create keys in the service, {{site.data.keyword.keymanagementserviceshort}} generates them within the trust boundary of {{site.data.keyword.cloud_notm}} hardware security modules (HSMs), so only you have access to your encryption keys.</td>
   </tr>
   <tr>
     <td>Cryptographic shredding of data</td>